-Stasis dermatitis (also called venous stasis dermatitis) is an inflammatory reaction seen in the skin of the lower leg caused by static (slow or delayed) venous flow of the leg.
+Stasis dermatitis (also called venous stasis dermatitis) is an inflammatory reaction of the skin of the lower leg caused by static (slow or delayed) venous flow of the leg.
 Stasis dermatitis is common in patients 50 years and older.
 Left untreated, venous stasis can progress to a venous ulceration.
 The most common location for a venous ulceration of the lower extremity is over the medial aspect of the ankle.
 Venous ulcerations vary in size and depth.
 Stasis dermatitis and venous ulcerations are more common in women than men.

 - Redness, dryness, and peeling of the distal 1/3 to 1/2 of the lower leg

 - Pitting edema of the foot and leg

 - Ulceration of the medial ankle

 The symptoms of stasis dermatitis vary with the general health of the patient, duration of the condition, and status of treatment.
 Early stasis dermatitis shows a red blush surrounding the lower 1/3 of the leg.
 Stasis dermatitis is usually found in both legs with symmetrical presentation.
 Pigmentation changes (darkening) of the leg usually follows a prolonged period of swelling (edema) of the lower leg.